You can still have a full, active lifestyle with peripheral artery disease, or PAD.

 Make sure you check in with your doctor when they ask you to come back for follow-ups.
-If they prescribed you medication for your condition, take it with you.
+Take any prescribed medications with you.

 Sometimes, people with serious conditions start to feel anxious or depressed about it.
 If that happens to you, ask your doctor to recommend a counselor or support group.

 Also tell your doctor about any pain you have, especially if it stops you from exercising.
 They may have more ideas to reduce the aches -- massage therapy, for instance -- so you can get back to feeling better.